 Thanks for contacting me.
 It sounds like these two boys are putting you to the test!

 From your question, it sounds like you have two different but similar problems: a breaststroke kick when swimming butterfly and a breaststroke kick when breathing for front crawl.
 If so, then these are both common.

 I have experienced the same problems several times, and the cure is never a quick fix.

 It sounds like you have tried all the obvious teaching methods, but here are a few things from my experience for you to consider...

 Firstly fins are not a bad thing at all at this stage.
-They will assist in correcting leg kick technique and add a sense of fun to the lesson.
+They will assist in correcting the leg kick technique and add a sense of fun to the lesson.
 They don't have to be advanced or squad swimmers to get some benefits from fins.
-Fins will most certainly help with breaststroke legs during fly, especially if they are well practiced in dolphin kick.
+Fins will certainly help with breaststroke legs during fly, especially if they are well practiced in dolphin kick.

 Breaststroke kicking during front crawl breathing can take some time to cure.
-One thing to keep in mind here is that they naturally kick breaststroke when they need to breathe, and it is this association with breathing that could be causing the problem.
-This could also account for why demos, visuals and watching themselves on their back does not fix the issue, because there is no link with breathing.
+One thing to keep in mind here is that they naturally kick breaststroke when they need to breathe, and this association with breathing could be causing the problem.
+This could also explain why demos, visuals, and watching themselves on their back do not fix the issue because there is no link with breathing.

 This kind of physical intervention will immediately bring to their attention what they are doing wrong and when they are doing it, more so than visuals and demos.